 Also, there could be some food that needs to be avoided when you have hyperthyroidism which I found out recently.
 Those are the rich-in-iodine type of food like seafood, caffeinated drinks, and dairy products.
 I’m not the only one who has hyperthyroidism, all of my relatives who suffered from this condition says that seaweeds helped them recover, now I’m wondering how.

 This condition can make your baby be underweight, so always make sure you also have regular follow up with your OB so they can monitor the weight of the baby.
-At the moment I was given a prescription for 5 types of vitamins, that makes me feel hungry and sleepy when at work.
+At the moment I was given a prescription for 5 types of vitamins, which makes me feel hungry and sleepy when at work.